tighten/takeout/README.md

 -   macOS, Linux, Windows 10 or WSL2
 -   Docker installed (macOS: [Docker for Mac](https://docs.docker.com/docker-for-mac/), Windows: [Docker for Windows](https://docs.docker.com/docker-for-windows/))

-If you opt for the PHP/Composer installation, you also need:
+If you opt for the PHP/Composer installation (not recommended), you also need:

 -   PHP installed (latest major version)
 -   Composer installed